6 questions you should ask your realtor | Questions to ask a realtor when selling | Questions to ask a realtor when buying | Our methodology

 - “I’ve sold more houses than anyone in this ZIP code.”

-Sellers in particular should look for a real estate agent who can make a great case for hiring them โ this indicates they’re a convincing salesperson.
+Sellers, in particular, should look for a real estate agent who can make a great case for hiring them — this shows that they’re a persuasive salesperson.

 ---|